First impression: California Court of Appeal finds no coverage for COVID-related Business Income loss

 4/13/21

-By: Michael Weinberg A recent decision in the matter of Legal Sea Foods, LLC v.
-Strathmore Insurance Company, USDC (Mass) further addressed coverage for business income and extra expense losses caused by both state and local governments nationwide orders (the “Orders”) in response to the Covid 19 pandemic.
-Legal Seafoods is a chain which operates 32 restaurants…
+A recent decision in the matter of Legal Sea Foods, LLC v.
+Strathmore Insurance Company, USDC (Mass) further addressed coverage for business income and extra expense losses caused by both state and local governments nationwide orders (the “Orders”) in …

 Gov. Cuomo Rescinds Controversial Immunity Granted to New York Nursing Home Facilities for COVID-19 Deaths – Insurers May Be On Hook For Historic Public Policy Disaster